spinnaker/governance/rfc/halyard-lite.md

 ## Timeline

 * Spinnaker 1.19 (March 2020)
-  * An alpha version of Halyard Lite is released along with documentation, and is able to generate service configurations from the Halyard config.
+  * An alpha version of kleat is released along with documentation, and is able to generate service configurations from the Halyard config.
   * A simple Kustomize kustomization is released that can deploy Spinnaker to Kubernetes in simple cases.
 * Spinnaker 1.20 (May 2020)
-  * Feedback from early users of Halyard Lite and the kustomization are addressed, and the kustomization now supports more advanced use cases (ex: high availability, custom BOM, etc.)
+  * Feedback from early users of kleat and the kustomization are addressed, and the kustomization now supports more advanced use cases (ex: high availability, custom BOM, etc.)
-  * The Armory operator is moved to depend on Halyard Lite
+  * The Armory operator is moved to depend on kleat
 * Spinnaker 1.21 (July 2020)
-  * Halyard Lite, as well as the kustomize install path are GA and the recommended install path for new users of Spinnaker.
+  * Kleat, as well as the kustomize install path are GA and the recommended install path for new users of Spinnaker.
-  * Documentation (such as install documentation) referencing old Halyard commands is updated to reference Halyard Lite.
+  * Documentation (such as install documentation) referencing old Halyard commands is updated to reference kleat.
-  * Based on adoption of Halyard Lite, a plan is formulated around how and when to deprecate and cease support of Halyard.
+  * Based on adoption of kleat, a plan is formulated around how and when to deprecate and cease support of Halyard.
 The details of this plan will be a separate RFC.